HovarAK/UMBC-Parking-Management-System-Spring-2026-/README.md

 2. Select **Query Tool**.
 3. Paste SQL commands into the editor.
 4. Click the **Execute** button to run the query.

-This was used during the sanity run to confirm that tables were created successfully, data was loaded correctly, constraints rejected invalid inserts, and joins and aggregations returned expected results.